Temporal stability in human interaction networks: Methods

+\begin{itemize} \item Exclusivist criterion $C_1$: vertices are only classified if the class is the same according to all metrics.
+In this case, vertices classified do not usually reach $N$ (or 100\%), which is indicated by a black line in Figure~\ref{fig:sectIL}.

+\item Inclusivist criterion $C_2$: a vertex has the class given by any of the metrics.
+Therefore, a vertex may belong to more than one class, and the total number of memberships may exceed $N$ (or 100\%), which is indicated by a black line in Figure~\ref{fig:sectIL}.

+\item Exclusivist cascade $C_3$: vertices are only classified as hubs if they are hubs according to all metrics.
+Intermediary are the vertices classified either as intermediary or hubs with respect to all metrics.
+The remaining vertices are regarded as peripheral.

+\item Inclusivist cascade $C_4$: vertices are hubs if they are classified as such according to any of the metrics.
+The remaining vertices are intermediary if they belong to this category for any of the metrics.
+Peripheral vertices are those which are classified as such with respect to all metrics.

+\item Exclusivist externals $C_5$: vertices are hubs if they are classified as such according to all the metrics.
+Vertices are peripheral if they are peripheral or hubs for all metrics.
+The remaining nodes are intermediary.

+\item Inclusivist externals $C_6$: hubs are vertices classified as hubs according to any metric.
+The remaining vertices are peripheral if they are classified as such according to any metric.
+The rest of the vertices are intermediary. \end{itemize}

-Using equations~\ref{eq:part}, these compound criteria $C_\delta$, with $\delta$ integer in the interval $1\leq\delta\leq6$, can be described as:
+Using Equations~(\ref{eq:part}), these \emph{compound criteria} $C_\delta$, with $\delta$ integer in the interval $1\leq\delta\leq6$, can be specified as:

-The simplification of all possible compound possibilities to the small set listed above can be formalized in strict mathematical terms, but this was considered out of scope for current interests.
-It is worth noting that the exclusivist cascade is the same sectioning of an inclusivist cascade from periphery to hubs, but with inverted order of sectors.
-These compound criteria were used to examine network sections considering all degrees and strengths and are especially useful in the case of a low number of messages, such as in Section~\ref{si:frac} of the Supporting Information.
+Notice that the exclusivist cascade is the same sectioning of an inclusivist cascade from periphery to hubs, but with inverted order of sectors.
+The simplification of all possible compound possibilities to the small set listed above might be formalized in strict mathematical terms, but this was considered out of the scope for current interests.